ofisc/ofisc.co.uk/src/schedule/2023-06-19-oxford-open.md

 announcement: "The Oxford Open will take place Monday 19th-Thursday 22nd June the Oxford Ice Rink"
 ---

-The Oxford Open will take place Monday 19th-Thursday 22nd June at the Oxford Ice Rink.
+The Oxford Open will take place Monday 19 June until Thursday 22 June 2023 at the Oxford Ice Rink.

 Entries open Wednesday 3 May at 7pm and close Tuesday 9 May at 5pm.